Interactive Simulations with JSPlotly

 Suggestion:

-23 Data smoothing - Spline and Savitzky-Golay filter
+3.8 Data smoothing - Spline and Savitzky-Golay filter

 Context - Cubic spline

-A very common interpolation technique involves the use of cubic splines by degree 3 polynomials interconnecting data windows.
-The treatment consists of applying polynomial functions in subintervals of the points, promoting smoothing between data windows.
-Mathematically, the spline is applied in such a way that:
+A very common interpolation technique refers to using cubic spline by degree-3 polynomials interconnecting data windows.
+The treatment consists of applying the polynomial functions in subintervals of the points, promoting smoothing between the data windows.

 \[ S_i(x) = a_i + b_i(x - x_i) + c_i(x - x_i)^2 + d_i(x - x_i)^3 \]